artcg/BEGAN/README.md

 <img src='../master/readme/eq_conv_measure.png'>
 </p>

 The overall result is a surprisingly effective model which produces samples well beyond the previous state of the art.
-We (the author of this code) are looking forwarding to  seeing how BEGAN performs outside of faces!
+We (the author of this code) are looking forwarding to seeing how BEGAN performs outside of face images!
 <p align='center'>
 <img src='../master/readme/generated_from_Z.png' width=550>
 </p>